wpmvc/container/README.md

 ```

 > [!NOTE]
-> **Tri-cache Behavior**: For shared services, the container caches the instance under the requested ID, the terminal resolved ID, and the concrete class name.
-This ensures consistent resolution regardless of how the service is accessed.
+> **Singleton Integrity**: For shared services, the container synchronizes instances across the terminal resolved ID (concrete) and all aliases.
+This ensures that resolving an interface or its concrete implementation always returns the exact same object.

 > [!IMPORTANT]
-> Passing parameters to `get()` for an already-instantiated shared service will throw a `ContainerException`.
+> Passing parameters to `get()` for an already-instantiated shared service will return the existing instance and ignore the new parameters to maintain singleton integrity.
 Use `make()` if you need a fresh instance with custom parameters.

 ### Creating New Instances (Factory)